-Enterprises spent nearly $100B globally last year on cybersecurity, but breaches increased a record 44%.
+Enterprises spent nearly $100B globally in 2018 on cybersecurity, reports Gartner, but breaches increased a record 44%, opines Identity Theft Resource Center.
 Unfortunately, this tells us that the money being spent on security – including password protection and two-factor authentication (2FA) – are not preventing identity-related incidents.

 In order to thwart, and even prevent, these attacks, we have to unmask attackers who impersonate legitimate users, and this requires a great deal of intelligence.
 So, how do you shift from traditional methods of access control to the future of cybersecurity?
 By combining machine learning with multi-factor authentication (MFA) in a way that learns and adapts to prevent breaches.